astronomer/docs/astro/set-up-data-lineage.md

 To send lineage data from an external system to Astro, you must specify your Organization's OpenLineage API key in the external system's configuration.

-1. In the Cloud UI, open the **Settings** tab.
+1. In the Cloud UI, click **Settings**.
-2. Copy the value in **Lineage API Key**.
+2. Copy the value in the **Lineage API Key** field.
-3. Configure the API key in an external system. see one of the following integration guides for your system.
+3. Configure the API key in an your external system.

 ## OpenLineage and Snowflake